TLS inspection

 -n default

-1. Go to the spec.template.spec.containers field and add the following content to mount the certificate and update the trust store. secretName is the name of the Secret that you created in the preceding step: cfw-pca-cert.
+1. Navigate to the spec.template.spec.containers field and add the following content to mount the certificate and update the truststore.
+In the content, secretName is the name of the Secret that you created in the previous step, for example, cfw-pca-cert.

 volumes: